-School Incident Commander/Principal notifies Superintendent and may issue LOCKDOWN or other appropriate procedures, depending on conditions, and/or as instructed by law enforcement. ostage Situation Involves One or More Persons Being Held Against Their Will by One or Individuals.
-The Goal Is To Ensure Safety of Students, Staff and Others at the School and nt the Hostage(s) Being Moved Away From the School.
-All Staff Should be Aware of W hat to do in the Event of a Hostage Situation.
-If he steep to ken is transported of transported and tintomical If hostage taker is unaware of your presence, do not intervene.
-Notify the Principal/School Incident Commander, School Resource Officer, or call 911 if unable to reach school authorities. lf : scho ool personnel or students are taken hostage: Follow instructions of hostage taker.
+Notify SRO, and School Incident Commander/Principal or call 911 and alert law enforcement.
+Give law enforcement full description of intruder.
+(Keep intruder unaware of call for help if possible).
+School Incident Commander/Principal notifies Superintendent and may issue LOCKDOWN or other appropriate procedures, depending on conditions, and/or as instructed by law enforcement. В . А Н ostage Situation Involves One or More Persons Being Held Against Their Will by One or Individuals.
+The Goal Is to Ensure Safety of Students, Staff and Others at the School and nt the Hostage(s) Being Moved Away from the School.
+All Staff Should be Aware of to do in the Event of a Hostage Situation.
+If hostage taker is unaware of your presence, do not intervene.
+Notify the Principal/School Incident Commander, School Resource Officer, or call 911 if unable to reach school authorities.
+If scho pol personnel or students are taken hostage: Follow instructions of hostage taker.
 Try not to panic.
 Calm students if they are present.
 Treat the hostage taker as normally as possible.
 Be respectful to hostage taker.
 Ask permission to speak and do not argue or make suggestions.

-C. Prin cipal/School Incident Commander Call 9-1-1 immediately [insert the actual sequence to call 9-1-1 from your phone system].
+C. Prir ncipal/School Incident Commander Call 9-1-1 immediately [insert the actual sequence to call 9-1-1 from your phone system].
 Give dispatcher details of situation; description and number of intruders, exact location in the building and that the school is in LOCKDOWN or taking other action if appropriate (such as EVACUATION if hostage taker has a bomb).
 Ask for assistance from hostage negotiation team.
 Announce LOCKDOWN or other procedure if conditions warrant.
 Ensure staff outside are notified of the situation and to move students away from the building to the outside assembly areas.
 Isolate the area and try to determine if weapons are involved, if possible.
-Redirect any buses en-route to the school to an alternate location.
+Redirect any buses in-route to the school, to an alternate location.
 Notify Superintendent and activate communications plan.
 Give control of scene to police and hostage negotiation team.
-Ensure detailed notes of events are taken.

-D. Teachers and Staff

-☐ Teachers and staff will implement LOCKDOWN or other directed procedures upon hearing the alert.
-If outside, move to designated assembly areas and wait for further instructions.

-☐ Everyone should remain in their location until given the "All Clear" unless otherwise instructed to take other action by a law enforcement officer.
+] Ensure detailed notes of events are taken.
+D. Te eac chers and Staff ] Teachers and staff will implement LOCKDOWN or other, directed procedures upon hearing the alert.
+If outside, move to designated assembly sites away from the building and wait for further instructions. ] Everyone should remain in their location until given the "All Clear" unless otherwise instructed to take other action by a law enforcement officer.
 III.
-OTHER PROCEDURES (that may be activated depending on conditions)
+O Tl· HER PROCEDURES (that may be activated depending on conditions) Evac Reun Med Men ua iifi ica tal Shooter. tion. ication. al Emergency.
+I Health and Healing. r-in-Place.

-Active Shooter.

-Evacuation.

-Family Reunification.

-Medical Emergency.

-Mental Health and Healing.

-Shelter-in-Place.